-As a part of my work as chaplain in Evergreen Catholic Schools, I spent a good part of the 2020-21 school year hosting a virtual Bible Study.
-Following along the structure laid out by Jeff Cavins’ in his “Great Adventure” Bible timeline, this study reads through the fourteen narrative books of the Bible: Genesis, Exodus, Numbers, Joshua, Judges, 1 Samuel, 2 Samuel, 1 Kings, 2 Kings, Ezra, Nehemiah, 1 Maccabees, Luke, and the Acts of the Apostles.
+Our study follows the structure laid out by Jeff Cavins’ in his “Great Adventure” Bible timeline.
+Simply put, we will read through the fourteen narrative books of the Bible: Genesis, Exodus, Numbers, Joshua, Judges, 1 Samuel, 2 Samuel, 1 Kings, 2 Kings, Ezra, Nehemiah, 1 Maccabees, Luke, and the Acts of the Apostles.

 The process for our study will be simple.

-Second, I’ll release videos throughout the study which will introduce each distinctive time period in which the story of our salvation is set.
+Second, I recorded brief videos that introduce each distinctive time period in which the story of our salvation is set.
 All of the videos are available on this playlist.
 The first of I’d like you to watch before beginning the study is an introduction to the Bible:

 - The Didache Bible